-Be there early, and you might be able to follow some of North Queensland’s best chefs around as they collect highly prized ingredients for their restaurants.
+Be there early, and you might spot some of Cairns’ best chefs as they select prized ingredients for their restaurants, making this market a hotspot for food lovers and culinary explorers alike.

-Way back in 1975 when Rusty Rees started this food market in Cairns, he probably didn’t think it would still be there 45 years later.
-Now with over 180 stalls, it is a must-do for locals and visitors and the cheapest way to taste the tropics.
-This is a place where you can stock up your pantry, update your wardrobe, and enjoy food from an international array of stalls.
+Way back in 1975, when Rusty Rees started this food market in Cairns, he probably didn’t anticipate its longevity.
+Now, 45 years later, Rusty’s Markets boasts over 180 stalls and is a must-do for both locals and visitors.
+It’s not only the cheapest way to taste the tropics but also a place where you can stock up on pantry essentials, discover unique international foods, and even refresh your wardrobe.

 Photo above: Kerry Heaney and Shelley Winkel enjoy a coconut shave treat at Rusty’s Markets, Cairns.